-Section 1
+Section 1 - Outline

-These procedures have been designed to ensure the welfare and protection of any child and/or young person who uses the services provided by Haxby and Wigginton Youth and Community Association.
-The procedures recognise that child protection can be a very difficult subject for workers to deal with, to the extent that it is sometimes easier to close your eyes to what is happening or believe that it is somebody else's problem to deal with.
-Haxby and Wigginton Youth and Community Association is committed to the belief that protecting children and young people is everybody's responsibility and therefore the aim here is to provide guidelines that will enable all workers and volunteers to act appropriately to any concerns that arise in respect of a child/young person.
+These procedures have been designed to ensure the welfare and protection of any child and/or young person who uses the services provided by HWYCA.
+The procedures recognise that child protection can be a very difficult subject for staff to deal with, to the extent that it is sometimes easier to close your eyes to what is happening or believe that it is somebody else's problem to deal with.
+HWYCA is committed to the belief that protecting children and young people is everybody's responsibility and therefore the aim here is to provide guidelines that will enable all staff and volunteers to act appropriately to any concerns that arise in respect of a child/young person.